hukushirom/luastick/manual.md

 ##### ltype

 Optional.
 It declares the type of return value when the function called in Lua script.

+##### autodel

+Optional.
+It's valid when the function returns an instance of a class.
+The specified instance is deleted automatically by Lua.

 ##### text content